 Public Health England is about helping people to stay healthy, and protecting them from threats to their health.
 The government wants everyone to be able to make healthier choices, regardless of their circumstances, and to minimise the risk and impact of illness.

 Department of Health.
 As the system leader, DH will be responsible for improving people’s health and wellbeing through its stewardship of the adult social care, public health and NHS systems.
 The Department will shape and lead the new health and care system but will no longer be the headquarters of the NHS, nor will it directly manage any NHS organisations.

 The General Medical Council registers doctors to practise medicine in the UK.
 Their purpose is to protect, promote and maintain the health and safety of the public by ensuring proper standards in the practice of medicine.
 This is a useful link to a Guide on What to Expect from your Doctor.

-Southern Derbyshire Clinical Commissioning Group - responsible for planning health services, based on assessing the needs of their local population, buying services that meet those needs, and monitoring the quality of the services and care provided to patients.
+Derby and Derbyshire Clinical Commissioning Group – responsible for planning health services, based on assessing the needs of their local population, buying services that meet those needs, and monitoring the quality of the services and care provided to patients.

 Consumer guides to making complaints about health and social care